Globegitter/ember-disqus/README.md

 Disqus' main functionality is to display comments relating to a particular page - that being a 'thread' of comments.
 Disqus highly reccomends each thread be identified using a unique identifer instead of other means like the URL incase your URLs should change or you want to show the same thread on multiple routes.

 Thus, this addon maintains those standards and **requires a unique thread identifier to be passed to the comment component**.
-For example:
+For example, in any template:

 ```hbs
 {{disqus-comments identifier=post.title}}